 You might not know the names of the musicians, but you will definitely have heard some of the music they played on, with songs like “Good Vibrations”, “The Beat Goes On” and “You’ve Lost That Loving Feeling” coming to mind.
 And, this is one of the things the film sells itself on, the idea that these musicians stories have been left untold for too long, while the superstar singers and bands whose records they played on have gained all the fame and fortune.
-Session musician groups such as the Wrecking Crew are now a thing of the past, and that is one if the sad facts of this story in that once the 70s came, many of these musicians had no more work and simply vanished from the industry as work became scarcer.
-Some fortunately such as Leon Russell and Glen Campbell were able to get gigs with other big acts, or in the case of Campbell carve out successful solo career.
+Session musician groups such as the Wrecking Crew are now a thing of the past, and that is one of the sad facts of this story in that once the 70s came, many of these musicians had no more work and simply vanished from the industry as work became scarcer.
+Some, fortunately, such as Leon Russell and Glen Campbell were able to get gigs with other big acts, or in the case of Campbell carve out a successful solo career.
 But other interesting personalities such as bass player Carol Kaye and guitarist Tommy Tedesco, both highly influential players struggled to maintain work in an industry which was undergoing significant change as the decades moved on.
 Session players were out as more and more acts picked up their own instruments.
 A shame really as these players are talented and extremely gifted players, with the ability to play any style of music, play it more than competently and read music to boot, something which in itself is becoming rarer and rarer amongst pop and rock acts today.

-“The Wrecking Crew” is a truly beautiful story which was actually quite a touching watch at times, as these musicians sat with one another yarning and reminiscing of the good times had in the studio.
-And, although many of them have long since had much to do with the industry, this film was a fitting reminder that they once carved out a place at the centre of the music industry and made their mark well and truly in the process.
+“The Wrecking Crew” is a truly beautiful story which was actually quite a touching watch at times, as these musicians sat with one another yarning and reminiscing about the good times had in the studio.
+And, although many of them have long since had much to do with the industry, this film was a fitting reminder that they once carved out a place at the center of the music industry and made their mark well and truly in the process.
 Thankfully the distribution problems which have prevented the release of this film were able to be sold and the opportunity for these musicians to tell their story has come about.
 A great rockumentary film which anyone with an interest in popular music history should see if given the opportunity.